0%

 For fintech startups, PCI DSS matters for one reason: your business runs on trust.
 Investors expect it.
 Partners demand it.
 Customers assume it.
 Skip compliance and you’re staring at penalties from $5,000 to $100,000 per month, plus breach costs that can easily climb into the millions.

 The standard outlines 12 requirements across six pillars—network security, data protection, vulnerability management, access control, monitoring, and policies.
 Yes, it can feel heavy.
-But startups that bake these controls in early turn PCI DSS into an advantage, not a roadblock.
+But startups that integrate these controls from the start turn PCI DSS into an advantage, not a roadblock.
 It becomes the guardrail protecting your product, your customers, and your credibility as you scale.

 Look, you can’t jump into PCI compliance blindly.
 Three things determine what you’re actually on the hook for: how your business operates, how many transactions you process, and how you handle cardholder data.
 Get this wrong and you’ll either overpay for compliance you don’t need—or underprepare for what’s coming.